 - Sweeten if you like (I really like that new natural sweetener called Skoopz, one package was just perfect for my cup of basil tea!)

 By the way, when I made my cup of hot tea, I had a little more than my cup would hold, so I poured the rest into my iced tea pitcher (made with a mixture of green and black tea bags) which was in the fridge.
-Oh wow, THAT was great too!
-The flavor of iced basil tea with the benefits of green tea just seems to scream the words “healthy drink beverage here!”
+Oh wow… fresh basil iced tea now too and with green tea benefits!
+THAT was great as well!
+The flavor of iced basil tea with the benefits of green tea just seems to scream the words “Healthy drink beverage here!”

-Just to make sure that’s clear, lol, here’s the approximate amount of basil to use to make tea:
+Just to make sure we are clear on our basil tea making instructions, lol, here’s the approximate amount of basil to use to make basil tea to drink:

 4 – 6 larger leaves from a plant